Myanmar–North Korea relations: Cooperation on nuclear issues

 Myanmar and North Korea are believed to cooperate on nuclear issues with the goal of a nuclear weapons program of Myanmar.
 The military of Myanmar was motivated because it "couldn't help but notice how North Korea stood up to the US, a harsh critic of the Burmese regime, mainly due to its nuclear program."
 There is, however, skepticism in the international community regarding the issue because similar accusations concerning Iraq were proven false.
 In 2003, Myanmar sent 30 officials to North Korea to study reactor technology.
 Another possibility is that they went to North Korea to train using missiles, which Myanmar wanted to buy from the country but could not afford at that point.
 The SPDC has contemplated purchasing an entire nuclear reactor from North Korea.
 In 2006, they started buying from North Korea tools required to construct a reactor.
 North Korea has bought uranium from Myanmar, which in turn has purchased North Korean equipment for uranium enrichment and plutonium production.
 North Korean nuclear experts are working in the Tha Beik Kyin area of Myanmar.

 The North Korean cargo ship MV Bong Hoafan was seen in a port of Myanmar in November 2006.
 Officially, she was sheltering from a storm, but foreign diplomats were concerned about the ship's presence.
 Next year, just days after diplomatic relations were restored, another North Korean ship, the Kang Nam 1, arrived at Thilawa Port.
 She too was said to shelter from a strom, but after two Burmese journalists hired by a Japanese news agency investigated the ship, they were detained.
 It is possible that the ship was visiting Myanmar in connection to the country's nuclear program.

 In 2008, the US blocked the flight of an Air Koryo Ilyushin Il-62 from a stopover in Mandalay in Myanmar to Iran, believing it was carrying gyroscopes for missile guidance systems.
 In January 2009, a weapons specialist from North Korean died in Myanmar while working on a secret project in Meiktila.
 His remains were quickly repatriated.
 In June that year, tensions mounted as a US navy ship followed a North Korean vessel near the port of Yangon.

 Myanmar is relying on North Korea for nuclear cooperation because it is worried about ties with Russia.
-In the eventuality that its relationship with Russia deteriorates, North Korea will remain an important ally in nuclear matters.
+In the event of a deterioration of its relationship with Russia, North Korea would remain an important ally in nuclear matters.
 China, friendly with both Myanmar and North Korea, has not commented negatively on the possible nuclear cooperation between the two states.

 With the 2011–2015 Myanmar political reforms, military ties have been either downgraded or cut.
 In 2018, however, the UN found that North Korea is selling ballistic and surface-to-air missiles and other weapons to Myanmar through its weapons export arm Korea Mining and Development Trading Corporation.